bihealth/digestiflow-server/docs_manual/first_steps_installation.rst

     # python manage.py createsuperuser
     [follow on-screen instruction]

-Once you have completed this step, you can use the following command for starting up the server.
+Once you have completed this step, you can use the following commands for starting up the server.
 Do this and log in as the super use you just created.

 ::

     # python manage.py migrate
+    # python manage.py geticons
     # python manage.py collectstatic
     # python manage.py runserver
     [now direct your browser to the displayed URL and login]